hbctraining/Intro-to-R-online-Catalyst/lessons/1B_Segment_1_Video_B.md

 ## Script editor

 The second way to interact with R is through your script editor.
 When you type code into an R script, you’ll notice that, unlike typing code into the Console, nothing happens.
 In order for R to interpret the code, you need to send it from the script editor to the console.
 Let's try typing the same `3 + 5` as before but this time in our editor.
-There are three ways i which you can send code to the console:
+There are three ways in which you can send code to the console:

 1. You can simply copy the code from the editor and paste it into the console.
 This is the least efficient way of going about it.
 2. You can highlight the code or place your cursor on the line, then press `Ctrl + Enter`